 General Motors CAMI Plant

 The GM CAMI facility, otherwise known as CAMI Assembly, is located in Ingersoll, Ontario, Canada.
-It currently produces the third-generation Chevrolet Equinox and first-generation GMC Terrain.
+It currently produces the third-generation Chevrolet Equinox.

 - Year opened: 1989